Mexico lawmakers flag $30 billion Pemex loss in audit

 The comptroller's office did not immediately comment on the report.

-How to improve management of Pemex's hulking bureaucracy is high on the agenda in the election race, where the centrist Institutional Revolutionary Party, or PRI, has a wide poll lead over the ruling conservatives, the National Action Party (PAN).
+Mexico funds around a third of its federal budget with oil revenue, and the management of Pemex is a major issue in the presidential race.

-Both the PRI and the PAN are proposing major changes to the state-run giant to improve oil output and turn it toward long-term profitability.
-The PRD, by contrast, is opposed to significant outside investment in the company.
+The two leading candidates propose to overhaul the state-run giant to make it more profitable and efficient, while the PRD is opposed to significant outside investment in the company.

 U.S.-based energy analyst George Baker said the timing of the announcement by the leftist party could be political.